Cultural social change

 Where do we want to go?

 TU Dresden strives to create an inspiring community of learning that not only promotes excellent education and research, but also makes a significant contribution to social transformation processes in terms of cultural and societal change.
 TU Dresden aims to achieve this by creating an open, tolerant and intercultural learning and working atmosphere in which students, lecturers and staff alike are encouraged to actively contribute their ideas and perspectives.
-In this way, not only is knowledge imparted, but the development of critical thinking, social responsibility and intercultural competence is also promoted.
+In this way, not only is knowledge imparted, but the development of critical thinking, social responsibility and intercultural competence is also promoted. (see diversity and inclusion strategy)

 Students and staff are not only professionally competent, but also have the ability to view the world around them with a critical eye and actively participate in shaping a just and inclusive society.
-In this vision, our university is a driver of cultural and social change, boldly tackling the challenges of our time and shaping a vibrant, dynamic learning community that positively shapes the future.
+In this vision, our university is a driver of cultural and social change, boldly tackling the challenges of our time and shaping a vibrant, dynamic learning community that positively shapes the future. (cf. Diversity and Inclusion Strategy)

 TU Dresden thus sees itself as an open place for (social) transformation processes, which supports this development by providing resources and opportunities.
-The potential of a dynamic place of development is founded on paradigms of free (willing) learning, passionate teaching and passionate research, so that TU Dresden is more than just an academic (learning) place by promoting individual potential.
+The potential of a dynamic place of development is founded on paradigms of free (willing) learning, passionate teaching and passionate research, so that TU Dresden is more than just an academic (learning) place by promoting individual potential. (cf. university development strategy)

 How do we achieve this?

-In order to meet the advancing social change as a university and actively shape transformation processes, measures are necessary on three levels:
+In order to meet the advancing social change as a university and to actively shape transformation processes, measures are necessary on three levels: